MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-and-deploy-static-web-app.md

 1. Create a **Personal Access Token** (PAT) for this repo using [GitHub documentation found here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

-1. If you intend to create your Azure Static Web app using the Azure CLI (one of the choices below), you need to copy this PAT for that step.
-If you intend to create your Azure Static Web app with the VS Code extension for SWA, you don't need the PAT.
+1. If you intend to create your Azure Static Web app using the Azure CLI (one of the choices below), you need to create a personal access token (PAT) using [GitHub documentation found here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line), then copy this PAT for that later step.

 1. In VS Code, return to your bash window at the root of your project.
 1. Initialize Git: